 ERISA Experience You Can Rely On.

 Most disability benefit claims are governed by ERISA.
 Some disability benefit claims, those based on government plans and some church plans, are not governed by ERISA.
-Either way, the ERISA Law Center can help you.
-We regularly represent persons who have been denied both and ERISA and non-ERISA disability benefits by MetLife.
+In either case, the ERISA Law Center can help you.
+We regularly represent individuals who have been denied both ERISA and non-ERISA disability benefits by MetLife.

 In most MetLife disability policies, the definition of “disabled” changes after you receive 24 months of benefits.
 For the first 24 months, you are entitled to benefits if you are unable to do your own occupation.
 After 24 months, you are entitled to benefits only if you cannot do any occupation.
 MetLife will often terminate disability benefits with just a few months of “own occupation” benefits to be paid.
 Another common pattern is that MetLife terminates benefits after paying all the “own occupation” definition of disability benefits.

-Often MetLife will deny or terminate disability benefits during the “own occupation” definition of disabled not because it claims you can do your own job but because MetLife claims you can do a similar job.
-Most MetLife policies define “your occupation” not as what you actually do for your employer but what people doing similar jobs generally.
+Often, MetLife will deny or terminate disability benefits during the “own occupation” definition of disabled not because it claims you can do your own job but because MetLife claims you can do a similar job.
+Most MetLife policies define “your occupation” not as what you actually do for your employer but as what people in similar jobs generally do.

 Most MetLife disability policies have a change of definition to the “any occupation” definition after you receive 24 months of benefits.
 Often MetLife terminates benefits at the end of 24 months, claiming you can do some other job.
 Often the jobs MetLife claims you can do are make-believe.
 Often the wages MetLife claims you can earn are also make-believe.
 But, MetLife has a report from a vocational expert – employed by MetLife who says you can perform these jobs and earn these wages.

-When MetLife denies or terminates benefits it invites you to request a review and file and “appeal.”
-Typically, after the appeal is submitted MetLife obtains new medical or vocational reports and invites you to review those new reports and comment on those.
-When you only have a few months left of benefits under the own occupation standard and it denies those benefits, it forces you to do a full appeal and to comment on its new medical and vocational reviews for just a few months’ benefits – and then typically denies benefits again when the definition of disabled changes to the any occupation definition.
+When MetLife denies or terminates benefits, it invites you to request a review and file an “appeal.”
+Typically, after the appeal is submitted, MetLife obtains new medical or vocational reports and invites you to review those new reports and comment on them.
+When you only have a few months left of benefits under the own occupation standard and it denies those benefits, it forces you to do a full appeal and to comment on its new medical and vocational reviews for just a few months’ benefits – and then typically denies benefits again when the definition of disabled changes to any occupation definition.

 Sometimes MetLife pays disability benefits for the entire own occupation period and then for many years under the any occupation definition of disabled.
 Sometimes you can go for years without MetLife ever requesting new medical records – just an annual statement from you and your doctor that you continue to be disabled.
 But then MetLife terminates your disability benefits even though you have never gotten better.